McDonnell Douglas

 enlarged variant of the DC-9 the MD-80’s first designation was DC-9 Super 80.

-enlarged.
+were enlarged.
 More powerful engines required bigger nacelles.
 When production

 stopped in 1999 a total of 1191 had been built.